 Then Jacob tore his clothes, put on sackcloth and mourned for his son many days.
 All his sons and daughters came to comfort him, but he refused to be comforted.
 “No,” he said, “I will continue to mourn until I join my son in the grave.”
 So his father wept for him.

 The Greatest Suffering

-The greatest suffering in our lives is losing someone that we love.
-The pain of losing someone that you love shakes you to your very core.
+The greatest suffering in our lives is losing someone who we love.
+The pain of losing someone who you love shakes you to your very core.
 However it is a part of life that we all must face.